ToshioCP/Gtk4-tutorial/gfm/sec30.md

 It is the opposite direction from `gtk_list_item_get_item` function.
 To accomplish this, we set a `listitem` element of LeData to point the corresponding GtkListItem instance.
 Therefore, items (LeData) in the list always know the GtkListItem.
-If there's no GtkListItem binded to the item, NULL is assigned.
+If there's no GtkListItem bound to the item, NULL is assigned.

 ~~~C
  1 void